Can You Use Latex Paint Over Oil-Based Primer- Everything You Need to Know

 Step 3: Sand the Top Surface Layer

-Sanding the top surface layer is important if you want to get a complete shiny appearance at the end of the project.
-Different sandpapers are available for this in the market, and I recommend using 100 grit sandpaper.
+Sanding the top surface layer is important if you want to get a completely shiny appearance at the end of the project.
+Different sandpapers are available for this in the market, and I recommend using 100-grit sandpaper.
 It helps complete the job in less time and effort due to its ideal size and working.

 Step 4: Applying Oil Primer